MicrosoftDocs/cognitive-toolkit-docs/articles/Object-Detection-using-Fast-R-CNN-BrainScript.md

 </p>

 To complement the detected ROIs from Selective Search, we add ROIs that uniform cover the image at different scales and aspect ratios.
-The image on the left shows an example output of Selective Search, where each possible object location is visualized by a green rectangle.
-ROIs that are too small, too big, etc. are discarded (middle) and finally ROIs that uniformly cover the image are added (right).
+The first image shows an example output of Selective Search, where each possible object location is visualized by a green rectangle.
+ROIs that are too small, too big, etc. are discarded (second image) and finally ROIs that uniformly cover the image are added (third image).
 These rectangles are then used as Regions-of-Interests (ROIs) in the R-CNN pipeline.

 The goal of ROI generation is to find a small set of ROIs which however tightly cover as many objects in the image as possible.